Stevr0/Ultimate-Dungeon/PLAYER_DEFINITION.md

      - Their **Held Coins remain on the corpse**
      - Banked Coins are not affected

-### Authoritative Fields (Recommended)
+### Starting Values (Recommended)
 - `int startingBankedCoins = 0`
 - `int startingHeldCoins = 0`

-> Runtime storage should live in an authoritative player wallet component, but the starting values live here.
+> Runtime storage should live in an authoritative player wallet component.

----

-## EQUIPMENT SLOTS (LOCKED)

-### Weapons
-- MainHand
-- OffHand
-- BothHands (two-handed items occupy both)

-### Armor / Wearables
-- Head
-- Torso
-- Arms
-- Hands
-- Legs
-- NeckArmor (gorget/scarf)

-### Jewelry
-- Amulet
-- Ring1
-- Ring2
-- Earrings

 ---